Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Stavanger: Historical Port and Pulpit Rock

-What truly sets Stavanger apart is its proximity to Pulpit Rock (Preikestolen), one of Norway’s most iconic natural landmarks.
+What really sets Stavanger apart is its proximity to Pulpit Rock (Preikestolen), one of Norway’s most iconic natural landmarks.
 This flat mountain plateau towers 604 meters above Lysefjord, offering hikers who make the 4-hour round trip an incomparable view.
 Standing at the edge of this massive cliff, with the fjord stretching below, ranks among Norway’s most thrilling experiences.
-[SOURCE]

 Stavanger also serves as the gateway to Lysefjord, where visitors can explore the dramatic fjord by boat and witness Norway’s natural beauty up close.
 This combination of urban charm and natural wonders makes Stavanger an essential stop on any Norwegian itinerary.